yearn/yearn-devdocs/docs/developers/v2/DEPLOYMENT.md

 Since the v0.4.3 release, we introduce the concept of Health Checks contracts to vaults and strategies.
 These are helper contracts that can validate the end state of a harvest, or critical transaction, to ensure the accounting stays within established safe parameters.

-You can think of these contracts as on-chain unit tests, or "self asserts" that ensure that the end state of a critical transaction matches an expected condition.
-The design allows for health checks to be configured per individual vault or strategy.
-In case the "assert" doesn't match expectations the entire transaction will revert and will require manual intervention by strategists, or core devs.
+You can think of these contracts as on-chain unit tests, or "self asserts", ensuring that the end state of a critical transaction matches an expected condition.
+The design allows health checks to be configured per individual vault or strategy.
+If the "assert" doesn't match expectations, the entire transaction will revert and require manual intervention by strategists or core devs.

 Vaults from release v0.4.3 and onward, support attaching an on-chain health check contract to be called after every harvest report.